tier4/arm-dev-summit-2020/exercises/exercise4.md

 ![](images/exercise4/thirdpersonfollowerview.png)

 11. Use the Autoware Web UI to start the ego vehicle moving
-- Open a browser and go to http://localhost:8085/autoware_web_controller
+- Open a browser and go to http://localhost:8085/autoware_web_controller (note that the web page may take a couple of minutes to appear)
 ![](images/exercise4/autoware_web_ui.png)

 - Under "Vehicle Engage”, click the "Engage" button